AdaiasMagdiel/raylib-examples/README.md

 # Raylib Examples

-This repository contains a compilation of [raylib library](https://github.com/raysan5/raylib) (see) examples tailored for the Windows environment.
+This repository contains a compilation of [raylib library](https://github.com/raysan5/raylib) examples tailored for the Windows environment.
 Each example folder includes a `compile.bat` file to facilitate the compilation and execution of the corresponding example.

 ## Getting Started